anoufriyonok/git-course/readme.md

-# Git and Github Course
+# Lab 8 SONYA

-Crash course for Git
+Lab 8 for PISM